Grant access to Settings

 2. Select Create group.

-3. In the Set group details step, enter the group Name (IT in this example) and a group Description, and then select Next.
+3. In the Set group details step, enter the group Name (IT in this example) and a group Description, then select Next.

 4. In the Assign permissions step, assign group permissions and then select Next.